james-millner/james-millner/README.md

 - 🔭 I’m currently working at [Sky Betting & Gaming](https://m.skybet.com/)

-- 🌱 I’m currently checking out **Personal Project with Terraform, AWS Lambda, Kafka, NATS and Spring Boot**
+- 🌱 I’m currently checking out a **Personal Project with Terraform, AWS Lambda, Kafka, NATS and Spring Boot**

 - 👨‍💻 All of my projects are available on my [website](https://jamesmillner.dev) and [here!](https://github.com/james-millner)